Banking in Switzerland: Origin of funds

 Most of the wealth from overseas in Switzerland originates in Germany, France and Saudi Arabia (2018).
 According to the Swiss Bankers Association in 2022, the amount held by Russian clients in Swiss banks is between CHF150 and CHF200 billion ($160 and $214 billion).
-The holding of the Rothschilds assets is located in Zurich, said by insiders to be worth "trillions" according to The Independent (UK) journal.
+The holding of the Rothschilds assets is located in Zurich, said by insiders to be worth "trillions" according to The Independent (UK) journal and others.

 Regulation

 The Swiss Financial Market Supervisory Authority (FINMA) is a public law institution that supervises most banking-related activities as well as securities markets and investment funds.
 Regulatory authority is derived from the Swiss Financial Market Supervision Act (FINMASA) and Article 98 of the Swiss Federal Constitution.
 The office of the Swiss Banking Ombudsman, founded in 1993, is sponsored by the Swiss Banking Ombudsman Foundation, which was established by the Swiss Bankers Association.
 The ombudsman's services, which are offered free of charge, include mediation and assistance to persons searching for dormant assets.
 The ombudsman handles about 1,500 complaints raised against banks yearly.
 Generally speaking, lawyers will not work against the banks and regulators are "too weak" to act in case of a problem, according to the Financial Times of London.
+Swiss law recognizes foreign trusts.